ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 Rating,
 ```

-After adding this the data point annotation the result table of the list report is displayed as shown in the following screenshot.
+After adding this data point annotation, the result table of the list report is displayed
+with the rating shown as stars, as shown in the following screenshot:

 ![Preview showing the rating as stars](./imgs/ro_list_report/preview_with_stars.png)

 #### Exercise 3

-Try to add annotations to also display the rating as stars on the object page.
+To display the rating as stars on the object page as well, additional annotations need to be added.
+Try to add these annotations yourself.
 The
 [documentation on data points](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#data-points)
-from the Fiori Elements Feature Schowcase Wiki might be helpful.
+from the Fiori Elements Feature Showcase Wiki might be helpful.

 ## Extracting Metadata

-One issue with the current implementation of the CDS entity `Z_C_Rating_ReadOnly` is, that the definition of the business object and
+One issue with the current implementation of the CDS entity `Z_C_Rating_ReadOnly` is
-annotations specifying the presentation of the data on the UI are mixed.
-This contradicts the
+that the definition of the business object and annotations specifying the presentation
+of the data on the UI are mixed.
+This contradicts the [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) principle.
-[Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) principle.
-Metadata extension offer the possibility to extract the
-UI annotations into a separate artefact.
+Metadata extensions offer the possibility to extract the UI annotations into a
+separate artifact.

-To create a metadata extension right click in the source code of the `Z_C_Rating_ReadOnly` entity and select `Source Code > Extract Metadata Extension`.
+To create a metadata extension, right-click the source code of the `Z_C_Rating_ReadOnly`
-Give the extension the same name as the CDS entity (i.e. `Z_C_Rating_ReadOnly`) and add `Metadata extension for Z_C_Rating_ReadOnly` as the description.
+entity and select `Source Code > Extract Metadata Extension`.
+Give the extension the
+same name as the CDS entity (i.e., `Z_C_Rating_ReadOnly`) and add `Metadata extension
-On the subsequent screen of the dialogue select all element to extract the annotations for all of them and click `Finish`.
+for Z_C_Rating_ReadOnly` as the description.
+On the subsequent screen of the dialog,
+select all elements to extract the annotations for all of them, and click `Finish`.
 The annotations are automatically extracted into the new metadata extension.
+Note
-Note that not all annotations are extracted.
-Only the
+that not all annotations are extracted.
+Only the annotations on the element level
-annotations on the element level are extracted.
-The ones on the entity level (e.g. @Search.searchable) are not extracted.
+are extracted; the ones on the entity level (e.g., `@Search.searchable`) are not extracted.

-For the metadata extension a layer needs to be specified.
+For the metadata extension, a layer needs to be specified.
 Use `#CORE` for this example.
-The `#CUSTOMER` layer has the highest priority.
-The `#CORE` layer has the lowest priority.
-This can be used e.g. by customers to adapt the annotations
+The `#CUSTOMER` layer has the highest priority, while the `#CORE` layer has the lowest
+priority.
+This can be used, for example, by customers to adapt the annotations to
-to their needs.
+their needs.

-For the metadata extension to become active the annotation `@Metadata.allowExtensions` needs to be added to the CDS entity `Z_C_Rating_ReadOnly`.
-This
+For the metadata extension to become active, the annotation `@Metadata.allowExtensions`
+needs to be added to the CDS entity `Z_C_Rating_ReadOnly`.
+This annotation can be added
-annotation can, e.g. be added using a quick fix on the metadata extension.
+using a quick fix on the metadata extension.

 ![Add annotation Metadata.allowExtension](./imgs/ro_list_report/allow_extension.png)